lux10n/wazuh-integrations/github/README.md

 ### HTTPS Configuration

+1. From your CA, generate the following :
+    - a server key,
+    - a SSL certificate.
+The certificate file should be a concatenation of your server's certificate followed by the CA's certificate.

-Start webhook with the following arguments :
+2. Start webhook with the following arguments in your service file:

+    ```ini
+    ExecStart=/usr/bin/webhook -hooks /path/to/wazuh-integrations/github/hooks.json -secure -cert /path/to/cert.pem -key /path/to/key.pem -verbose
+    ```

 ### IP Whitelist ranges